 At least for me, it worked out perfectly.
 Your experience might differ because it highly depends on the company and culture, but it might be worth a try.

 10. Most companies are not what you expect them to be

 When I finally got to work professionally, I had unrealistically high expectations of how it would be.
-I imagined working with top-tier engineers, technologies, and on awesome problems.
+I imagined working with top-tier engineers, technologies, and always on awesome problems.
 As it turned out, I was wrong.

 Don’t get me wrong, the engineers were still awesome, but simply not how I had imagined them to be.
 The technologies we worked with were nearly boring.
 The problems were not so awesome.